captionpoint/CaptionPoint-Server/public/heartsofstone.md

 They’re gone?
 ---
 ## ROY:
 Lydia?
----
-## ROY:
 Who’re you talking to?
 ---
 ## DEGAULLE:
 Scissors!